-To enable or disable the detection of IRQ8 (RTC) event for power down state transition.
-OS2 has periodically IRQ8 (RTC) interruptions, If IRQ8 is not set to Disabled, OS/2 may fail to go into Doze/Standby/Suspend mode.
+To enable or disable the detection of IRQ event for power down state transition.
+Note that OS2 has periodically IRQ8 (RTC) interruptions, If IRQ8 is not set to Disabled, OS/2 may fail to go into Doze/Standby/Suspend mode.